Company #1, On Which I Cut My Teeth

 My grandpa said that it's not enough to try and to succeed, you also have to try and fail.
 His point?
 If you always succeed in what you set out to do, you know you're not pushing yourself hard enough.
 It broke my heart to wind this startup down, especially as I saw the market itself ramp up.
 And I'm proud of how far we got--a working prototype, early adopters, a partnership deal with one of the big New York publishers--even if we didn't get all the way to the IPO.

 I'm a product manager with a focus on agile software development.
-I like the mental discipline that's needed to bring a product to market, and I'm a true believer in the idea that perfection is accomplished through iteration, not through 100-page requirements documentation.
-I really, honestly think that the world is made better through software, and that the only thing engineers can't do is create a hover craft.
+What does this mean?
+It means that I like the mental discipline that's needed to bring a product to market, and I'm a true believer in the idea that perfection is accomplished through iteration, not through 100-page requirements documentation.
+I really, honestly believe that the world is made better through software, and that the only thing engineers can't do is create a hover craft.
 I'm a nerd with a background in the humanities.
-I love talking strategy, then translating the big vision into an executable plan.
+I love talking strategy, then translating the big vision into a plan that I and the software teams can execute on.
 And, being a product manager in Portland means that, at the end of the day, I like a good IPA.